Yusifx1/e621-scripts/README.md

 For command line usage (new seperate scripts and e621downloader-cl only):

-bash "script" if you want change parametrs add "yes/no"
+bash "script" "id/shortname or tags" if you want change parametrs add "yes/no"

 # Examples